American Staffordshire Terrier

 trained for the bloody sport of bull baiting and later, dog fighting.
 Unfortunately this breed

 line is sometimes negatively associated with this early history.
-If you want to get the true

-developed into two strains of the breed - one for show and one for fighting, the latter being
+After arriving in the United States, the breed was differentiated by its American name and developed into two strains of the breed - one for show and one for fighting, the latter being given the name American Pitbull Terrier.

-give the name American Pitbull Terrier.
 Today, while responsible owners are breeding and

 socializing these dogs for their positive traits as well as to subdue dog-aggressive traits, sadly there